This site uses some unobtrusive cookies to store information on your computer.

 Charitable giving plays a large part of life at St John’s, and we look forward to welcoming back renowned explorer Levison Wood, patron of the AMECATrust.
 There are also a number of charity dinners and events throughout the term.

-You can view and download a copy of the Spring Term Arts and Events brochure.
+You can view and download a copy of the Summer Term Arts and Events brochure.

 To keep up to date with updates to events at St John’s please follow @STJSchoolEvents on Twitter.